 Research Project Development

-Some of these optional modules will form the core of other pathways.
+Some of these optional modules may form the core of other pathways.

 Scholarships and studentships

 Scholarships to cover fees and/or maintenance costs may be available.
 To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate Funding Database.